GbalsaC/great-big-angular2-example/README.md

     commit to using it, there's no better way than to see a complex example made with that technology.
     5. Making architectural decisions or convention decisions is a whole lot easier when you have a complete application with all of its edge cases to illuminate the consequences.
+    6. By containing edge and corner cases, a big application will quickly answer the common learner's
+    question: "Why isn't this done the easy way I think it should be done?"

 Hopefully, when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
 I expect it to reduce the time to implement your own real